How Life Insurance Can Help with Estate Taxes

 Irrevocable Life Insurance Trust (ILIT)

-By creating an ILIT, you remove ownership of the policy from your estate, ensuring that the proceeds are available for your heirs without increasing the estate’s taxable value.
+Creating an ILIT removes policy ownership from your estate and helps ensure the proceeds are available to heirs without increasing the estate’s taxable value.

-If you're concerned about estate taxes and want to explore how life insurance can help, consult with a qualified financial advisor or estate planning attorney.
-They can help you develop a comprehensive estate plan and determine whether an irrevocable trust suits your circumstances.
+If estate taxes are a concern, a qualified financial advisor or estate planning attorney can help review options and determine whether an irrevocable trust may be appropriate for your situation.

 Benefits of Using Life Insurance for Estate Taxes